 |The Data shown above is based on the test averages and independent test reports.
 There can be a +/-10% variation in the individual test results.
 This report should not be considered as a warranty for the manufacturer.
 The manufacturer is not responsible for the misrepresentation or misinterpretation of the data by the reader.
 Please find out more about the product by calling 1-844-353-9839 or visit www.ftsyn.com|

-Platinum HTSA is a high temperature, self-adhering, peel and stick roofing underlayment designed for use as secondary ice and water protection on steep slope roofing 2:12 or greater.
-PLATINUM HT-SA underlayment is designed for use under most primary roofing materials including; commercial or residential metal, cement or clay tiles, slate, and primed cedar, asphalt, or synthetic shingles.
+USE: Platinum HTSA is a high temperature, self-adhering, peel and stick roofing underlayment designed for use as secondary ice and water protection in steep slope roofing applications.
+It offers premium protection against water infiltration from snow, ice dams, and wind driven rain.
+It is designed for use under most primary roofing materials such as residential or commercial metal, mechanically attached concrete or clay tiles, primed cedar shakes, and asphalt or composite shingles.

-Deck Preparation: Before installing HTSA ensure all protrusions have been removed from the deck area.
-The deck should also not have any voids, damaged or unsupported areas.
-For best results HTSA should be installed over a clean, smooth, and dry deck.
+Platinum HTSA should be installed over a clean, smooth, and dry deck.
+The deck should also not have any voids, protrusions, damaged or unsupported areas.
 For re-roofing projects, replace any water damaged sheathing and sweep roof deck thoroughly removing dust, dirt and loose nails.
 Do not install over old roof covering.

-Precautions: HTSA is a moisture and vapor barrier and therefore must be installed above a properly ventilated space(s).
+Platinum HTSA is a moisture and vapor barrier and therefore must be installed above a properly ventilated space(s).
 Follow ALL building codes applicable to your geographical region and structure type.
 HTSA is not designed for indefinite outdoor exposure.
-Final roofing should be installed within 180 days of underlayment.
+Final roofing should be installed within 180 days of underlayment installation.

 PLATINUM HT-SA Dual logo program